Kerry says no excuse for Syrian delay on chemical arms

 "We want the Syrian regime to live up to its obligations and it is critical that very rapidly all those chemical weapons are moved from their 12 or so sites to the one site in the port (of Latakia) to be prepared for shipment out of Syria."

-Syria joined the Chemical Weapons Convention last year and is required to destroy its entire declared stockpile of 1,300 metric tons of toxic agents by mid-2014.
+Syria joined the Chemical Weapons Convention last year and is required to destroy its entire declared stockpile of 1,300 metric tonnes of toxic agents by mid-2014.

 If President Bashar al-Assad failed to meet his obligations, Kerry said the United States and its allies would meet to consider which options "we deem necessary at this point to proceed forward".